Skip to main content

 • Open a Scratch program

-• Click Menu in bottom left for Extensions > Select micro:bit
+• Click the Menu in the bottom left for Extensions > Select micro:bit

-• micro:bit blocks will now be available in the editor
+• micro:bit blocks will then be available in the editor

 Resources and Support